k2view-academy/K2View-Academy/articles/26_fabric_security_mk/10a_fabric_master_key_integrated_with_kms.md

    >  * Changes in the config.ini file are performed on all Fabric nodes.

 3. In Fabric, run ``activatekey name='<name>' generatorType='Java_AES' storeType='KMIP_KMS'``.

+## Integration with Fortanix Data Security Manager KMS

+[Fortanix's KMS](https://www.fortanix.com/platform/data-security-manager/key-management-service) service is part of their Data Security Manager platform.

+1. At config.ini:

+   * Set the following attribute (located at [fabric] section) as following  `PACKAGE_NAMES_CLASS_LOADING_FILTER=com.k2view.,com.fasterxml.`

+   * Set the values for the following parameters at ``[encryption_fortanix_kms]`` section, according to the KMS information

+     ~~~
+     [encryption_fortanix_kms]
+     KEY_ID
+     API_KEY
+     END_POINT_URL
+     ALGORITHM
+     MODE
+     AD
+     TAG_LEN
+     ~~~

+   >  Notes:
+   >
+   >  * KEY_ID stands for the Security Object ID at Fortanix KMS.
+   >  * API_KEY - as generated for the app, at Fortanix KMS.
+   >  * AD - Authentication Data - is optional
+   >  * TAG_LEN - when attribute is commented or set to be with value = 0, its actual value will be the default which was defined by Fortanix at its SDK.
+   >  * Attributes which considered as secrets are encrypted and are not saved in the file in their clear/plain form.
+   >  * Changes in the config.ini file are performed on all Fabric nodes.

+2. In Fabric console/terminal, run this command: ``activatekey name='<name>' generatorType='Java_AES' storeType='FORTANIX_KMS'``.